docQodly/docs/docs/concepts/lang-quicktour.md

 ## Classes

-The Qodly language supports classes.
+The QodlyScript language supports classes.

 You can create a class named "myClass" for example.
 To instantiate an object of this class in a method, call the class from the user *class store* (`cs`) and use the `new()` member function.
 You can pass parameters.

 ```4d
-// in a Qodly method
+// in a QodlyScript method
 o=cs.myClass.new()
 ```